 This morning head south out of Vermont and into The Berkshires - a rural region in the mountains of western Massachusetts dotted with pretty villages and towns.
 This area is well known for outdoor activities and farm-to-table food scene.
 A lovely place to stay over for a night or two to break the journey time to Cape Cod.

 Now you’re on the final leg of your New England tour, driving to the peninsula of Cape Cod.
 The area is rightly popular in the summer, but out of season in the spring and autumn it is more peaceful and you have more space explore the white sand beaches and lovely resorts.

 Either enjoy the beautiful white sand beaches on your doorstep or take a day drip to the island of Martha’s Vineyard or Nantucket.
 You could take a whale watching cruise or visit colourful, artistic Provincetown.
 There’s masses to do around here, so if you have a few more days to spare, then perhaps extend your holiday.

-After a relaxed start you can drive the 70 miles back to Boston for your flight home.
+After a relaxed start drive to Boston for your flight home.